agalue/opennms-drift-kubernetes/README.md

 * Use `ConfigMaps` to centralize the configuration of the applications.
 * Use `Secrets` for the applications passwords.
+* Use a dedicated `namespace`.
+* Design a solution to handle scale down of Cassandra and decommission of nodes.
-* Design a better solution to manage OpenNMS Configuration files.
+* Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory).
+* Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
+Make sure `heapster` is running.
+* Add support for Cluster Autoscaler.
+Check what `kops` offers on this regard.
+* Add support for monioring.
+Initially through the basic metrics provided via [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/); then, through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
+As a bonus, create a Dashboard for the cluster metrics in Grafana.
-* Explore adding support for [Helm](https://helm.sh).
+* Explore [Helm](https://helm.sh), and potentially add support for it.
+* Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
-* Build a PostgreSQL cluster based on Spilo/Patroni using the [postgres-operator](https://postgres-operator.readthedocs.io/en/latest/)
+* Add a `StatefulSet` for OpenNMS `Sentinel` forcing the Core OpenNMS to only handle telemetry data through `telemetryd`, leaving the flows processing to `Sentinel`.
+* Use the bleeding-edge release of OpenNMS to remove ActiveMQ in favor of Kafka